 Amateur Photographer verdict

-It’s also clearly smaller than its SLR-shaped peers, but it can deliver fine images, thanks to its superb sensor and autofocus system
+Smaller than its SLR-shaped peers, the Sony A7C II can deliver fine images, thanks to its superb sensor and autofocus system.

 Pros